 5. Amending the application after preliminary assessment

-- We may alter an application, after it has passed preliminary assessment, and with the written consent of the applicant, in accordance with Section 6A guideline—altering applications.
+- We may alter an application, after it has passed preliminary assessment, and with the written consent of the applicant, in accordance with information contained within Altering applications.

 - We are required to conduct a preliminary assessment in respect of certain applications made under the Agvet Code (see sections 11, 28, and 110A).
 The application must pass the preliminary assessment before we can proceed to a ‘full evaluation’ of the application.

-- Section 11 of the Agvet Code provides for preliminary assessment in respect of applications for:
+- Section 11 of the Agvet Code provides for preliminary assessment in respect of applications for either:

 - approval of an active constituent for a proposed or existing chemical product